Apply for a Caps and Lids Trading License in Dubai

 The UAE's packaging market is on a sustained growth trajectory, driven by rising consumer goods production, e-commerce expansion, and tightening food safety regulations that demand compliant, tamper-evident closures.
 Caps and lids, whether plastic screw caps, metal crown caps, flip-top closures, or child-resistant lids, are in constant demand across sectors.
 Establishing a trading entity in a free zone allows businesses to capitalise on this demand with full foreign ownership, zero personal income tax, and streamlined customs procedures.

-The caps and lids trading licence falls under Activity Code 4690.89, classified within the broader category of general trading activities.
-The licence type is a Trading Licence, and it is issued through Dubai South Business Hub Free Zone, a purpose-built commercial environment designed to support businesses operating within or adjacent to the Dubai South ecosystem.
+The caps and lids trading license falls under Activity Code 4690.89, classified within the broader category of general trading activities.
+The license type is a Trading License, and it is issued through Dubai South Business Hub Free Zone, a purpose-built commercial environment designed to support businesses operating within or adjacent to the Dubai South ecosystem.

-Under this licence, the holder is authorised to:
+Under this license, the holder is authorised to:

 Import and export caps and lids of all materials, including plastic, metal, rubber, and composite closures